Benefits of an SMSF

 Is an SMSF right for you?

-It is important to understand that while there are numerous benefits to establishing an SMSF, there are also a number of considerations and risks to be aware of.
-These include trustee responsibilities, cost-effectiveness and insurance cover.
+It is important to understand that while there are numerous benefits to establishing an SMSF, there are also many considerations and risks to understand and be aware of when making your decision.
+These include trustee responsibilities, costs and insurance cover.
 Learn more about whether an SMSF is right for you.